-Porto Santo Island - Madeira
+Porto Santo Island – Madeira – travel and attractions

 Porto Santo, surrounded by turquoise waters, is part of the Madeira archipelago.
 It lies about 70 km northeast of the main island of Madeira and can be reached by plane or ferry.
 The mountains are not as high as in Madeira and the landscape is less green, but there are some interesting sights on the island.